klezVirus/Posts/reviews/vulnhub/flick2/readme.md

 $app->run();
 ```

-And so we arrive at the start of the real implementation in `/bootstrap/app.php`.
-As I said, the API is made on top of Lumen, so knowing how Lumen maps applications' "routes" (informally paths) and how it handle authentication, it may be possible to skip this part, but I do not recommend it during a thorough code analyis.
+And so, we arrive at the start of the real implementation in `/bootstrap/app.php`.
+As I said, the API is made on top of Lumen, so knowing how Lumen maps applications' "routes" (informally paths) and how it handles authentication, it may be possible to skip this part, but I do not recommend it during a thorough code analysis.
 Anyway, let's focus on the important bits of the file, below:

 ```php
 <?php